Questions and Answers session about ethanol

-Q: Are there subsidies involved in ethanol?
+Question: Are there subsidies involved in ethanol?

 Answer MTBE (methyl tertiary butyl ether) was a reformulated gas that was culled by the oil company to solve air pollution problems.
 MTBE solved the air pollution problems but created serious water pollution problems.
 The oil companies supplied the MTBE, creating more revenue for them.
 The ethanol formulation sends that money to the farmers and suppliers and out of the hands of the oil companies.
 A January 2005 study by LECG found that the ethanol industry powered the U.S. economy by creating more than 147,000 jobs, boosting U.S. household income by $4.4 billion and reducing the U.S. trade deficit by $5.1 billion by eliminating the need to import 143.3 million barrels of oil.

-Q: What benefit, besides money, does ethanol bring to the gas tank?
+Question: What benefit, besides money, does ethanol bring to the gas tank?

 Shell GTL has already started producing gas-to-liquids in a diesel property.
 Shell has a process that converts coal (CTL) to diesel properties and Biomass (BTL) to diesel properties.
 The United States is the Saudi Arabia of coal.
 We could sequester CO2 and produce all the diesel fuel we need out of coal to run our cars if they were diesel.
 We could do the same with Biomass.

-Were a brilliant nation with the ability and technology to be self-sufficient.
+We’re a brilliant nation with the ability and technology to be self-sufficient.
 We spend $800 million a day on imported gasoline.
-If that money stayed in the United States it would decrease the trade deficit by 36 percent and allow a serious trickle down effect for a free market.
+If that money stayed in the United States it would decrease the trade deficit by 36 percent and allow a serious trickle-down effect for a free market